workforce-data-initiative/dataatwork.org/user-stories/index.md

 title: User Stories
 ---

-A set of user stories to inform development of the Data@Work ecosystem.
+A set of user stories to inform development of the Data at Work ecosystem.

 ## Personas